 Whenever feasible, EPA coordinates the review of proposed projects with other offices within EPA and with various federal, state, or local agencies that have a responsibility for ground water quality protection.
 Relevant information from these sources is given full consideration in the sole source aquifer review process and helps EPA to understand local hydrogeologic conditions and specific project design concerns.
 Project review coordination also helps ensure that SSA protection measures support or enhance existing ground water protection efforts, rather than duplicate them.

-1. Stormwater Treatment and Disposal Practices - All federally funded projects that may generate, increase, collect, or dispose of storm or surface water runoff from impervious surfaces, e.g., parking lots, roadways, roof tops, must use Best Management Practices (BMPs) to design all stormwater treatment and disposal systems.
+- Stormwater Treatment and Disposal Practices - All federally assisted projects that may generate, increase, collect, or dispose of storm or surface water runoff from impervious surfaces, e.g., parking lots, roadways, roof tops, must use Best Management Practices (BMPs) to design all stormwater treatment and disposal systems.
 In addition, the use of shallow injection wells, i.e., dry wells, french drains, sumps, and drainfields, must be avoided whenever possible.

-3. Sanitary Waste - Whenever feasible, a project should be connected to the Publicly Owned Treatment Works (POTW), i.e., the sewage treatment plant.
+- Sanitary Waste - Whenever feasible, a project should be connected to the Publicly Owned Treatment Works, i.e., the sewage treatment plant.
 In cases where connections to a POTW cannot be made, onsite sewage disposal systems can be utilized if:

 In addition, in facilities that do not have connections to a POTW, garage bay and other floor/shop drains should not be connected to an onsite sewage system.
 Best Management Practices should be utilized to provide an alternative to installing garage bay and other drains, e.g., sloped garage bay and holding tanks.
 For more information on protection measures for onsite sanitary waste treatment and disposal, please contact your State or local health department.